 With my pale Northern European skin, blue eyes and (at the time) chestnut hair, I stood out like a sore thumb from the moment I arrived at Cairo airport.
-Fortunately I’d been there before and I knew how Westerners and Western women in particular can be magnets for unwanted attention.
+Fortunately, I’d been there before and I knew how Westerners and Western women, in particular, can be magnets for unwanted attention.
 This ranges from the irritating (constant offers of taxi rides, to change money or buy things, and catcalls.
 Never ending catcalls) to the offensive (blatant staring and leering, creepy handshakes, touching and ‘accidental’ brushing up against your breasts or bottom).

 I still remember stopping to look at handmade rugs in the very crowded souk at Khan el-Khalili, only to realise that the man stood behind me was rubbing his erection against my bum!
 Plenty of people saw but no one did anything…

-Be aware: If anyone talks to you about ‘Egyptian bananas’, they’re not talking about fruit!!
+Pro Tip: If anyone talks to you about ‘Egyptian bananas’, they’re not talking about fruit!!

 Think About Your Appearance